olm3ca/Pixel-Slate/README.md

 - You can edit the partitions manually following that guide or, as I did, by using the [chromeos-resize](https://github.com/ethanmad/chromeos-resize) utility which worked perfectly on the Slate.
 - In ChromeOS, log in as Guest and CTRL+ALT+T to get to crosh, then follow either the manual or script procedures to set up your partitions.
 I recommend a KERN-C partition of at least 512mb for the /boot partition, in my case I used 600mb to be safe.
 You can decide how much space to allocate for ChromeOS and ROOT-C (Linux).
 - After your partitions have been resized, reboot and let ChromeOS repair itself.
 On reboot, log in and update to the latest ChromeOS version.
 Finally, reboot, and double check that your disk space is still correct with `sudo cgpt show /dev/mmcblk0`
-- Create a [RisiOS](https://risi.io/) or [Fedora 37](https://getfedora.org/en/workstation/download/) bootable USB.
+- Create a [RisiOS](https://risi.io/) or [Fedora](https://getfedora.org/en/workstation/download/) bootable USB.
 You can download it in ChromeOS, change .iso to .bin and flash it to a USB drive using the Chromebook Recovery Utility.
 - Go to [MrChromebox's website](https://mrchromebox.tech/#fwscript) and get familiar with it.
 In this case, run the script and enable RW_Legacy boot.
 That's all we need to do, no other modifications.
 - Now you can reboot, plug in the RisiOS/Fedora USB (or distro of your choosing) and press CTRL+L at boot to go to seabios.
 You will need to quickly press ESC to select options to boot from, and choose your USB drive to boot the OS installer.
 - Connect to wifi and start the installer.
 After selecting language and keyboard layout, the installer will ask about the partitions.